 We can define multiple entity in service.xml.
 For simplicity, we took just one entity.
 Give the value for Package Name, Namespace and Author name as below.

 Author:- <<Your Name>> (I gave mine)

 Click on Finish button.
 You will observe that a new file called service.xml will be created under WEB-INF folder as shown in below screenshot.

 You can observe that the package-path, author and namespace will be defined as elements in service.xml.
 Now we will start defining our entity – Student.
 Add the following snippet (for Student entity) in service.xml file.

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE service-builder PUBLIC "-//Liferay//DTD Service Builder 6.0.0//EN" "http://www.liferay.com/dtd/liferay-service-builder_6_0_0.dtd"> <service-builder package-path="com.opensource.techblog.myservice"> <author>nilang</author> <namespace>education</namespace> <entity name="Student" local-service="true" remote-service="false"> <column name="studentId" type="long" primary="true"/> <column name="name" type="String"/> <column name="age" type="int"/> <column name="fatherName" type="String"/> <column name="motherName" type="String"/> <column name="standard" type="int"/> </entity> </service-builder>

-- Liferay service builder can generate local or remote or both type of services.
+- Liferay service builder can generate local or remote or both types of services.
 Local service can be used by client code running in same VM(Virtual Machine) where liferay instance is running.
-Liferay also supports remote service which can be accessed as a web-service (SOAP or JSON) over internet / intranet.
+Liferay also supports remote service which can be accessed as a web service (SOAP or JSON) over internet / intranet.
 In our case we have created Student entity by defining local-service as true and remote-service as false so it will generate only local service.

 - Child elements of Student element’s are columns which exactly reflect the column in the DB table.